Read the Transcript of the Interview (410 KB)

-Edward Albee was an American playwright, best known for plays such as Who’s Afraid of Virginia Woolf?, A Delicate Balance and Seascape, which both won the Pulitzer Prizes for Drama in 1966 and 1975, respectively.
+Edward Albee was an American playwright, best known for plays such as Who’s Afraid of Virginia Woolf?, A Delicate Balance, and Seascape.
 The interview begins with a discussion about creative art and its usefulness in sending messages to an audience.
-Albee then discusses the different types of theatre and how they appeal to different audiences.
-He continues by talking about the plays he has adapted from books, the criticism he’s received for those adaptions, and a general discussion on why his critics critique him so harshly.
+Albee then discusses the different types of theater and how they appeal to different audiences.
+He continues by talking about the plays he has adapted from books, the criticism he’s received for those adaptions, and a general discussion of why his critics critique him so harshly.
 The interview concludes with a discourse on film as a medium, the future of playwriting, and a discussion about Albee’s own plays and his writing process.

 Date of Forum